NYC00kie/SciComp/project-code/Info.md

 # Endlösung

-We from now on will use convolution to do the diffusion
+We from now on will use convolution to do the diffusion.
+Multrithreading each Material is still an option.